FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 4. Use in Flavors

-Gamma-decalactone is widely used in the flavor industry, particularly in fruit-flavored products such as beverages, candies, and dairy items.
-It functions as a key impact note, providing a realistic peach or apricot flavor.
-Typical use levels in finished food products range from 1 to 20 ppm, with lower concentrations used for subtle background notes and higher concentrations for more pronounced fruity flavors.
-It is generally stable under typical processing conditions but may degrade under extreme heat or acidic conditions.
+Gamma-decalactone is widely used in flavor formulations, particularly in fruit flavors such as peach, apricot, and strawberry.
+It serves as an impact note and a modifier, providing a creamy and fruity profile.
+Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more intense flavor profiles.
+It is stable under heat and acidic conditions, making it versatile for various food applications.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature